 In comparison, the EV-based publication tracked 1,925 Model S and 1,575 Model X that were sold during the first two months of 2018.
 The Chevy Bolt EV, widely seen as the Model 3’s closest competitor in terms of features and price, sold 2,601 units from January to February.

 Considering that Tesla does not issue monthly sales reports for its vehicles, InsideEVs came up with its estimated January Model 3 sales by taking the 860 units in transit at the end of December and adding the estimated ~500 Model 3 that were manufactured in each of the first two weeks of January, which the publication believes were successfully delivered by the end of the month.
-For February, an uptick in Model 3 deliveries was considered, with some units manufactured at the beginning of the month being delivered to their owners by February 28.
+For February, an uptick in Model 3 deliveries were considered, with some units manufactured at the beginning of the month being delivered to their owners by February 28.

 Despite the delays in its production, the Tesla Model 3 appears to be a key vehicle in electric car sales this 2018.
 As could be seen in the delivery estimates for the mass market electric car, the Model 3’s sales are only limited by the number of vehicles that Tesla can produce.
 With Tesla settling into its pace with the Model 3 manufacturing, the car’s dominance in the electric car market would likely be undeniable.